OHIF/Viewers/docs/latest/deployment/recipes/build-for-production.md

 // Install http-server as a globally available package yarn global add http-server

+// Change the directory to the platform/viewer

 // Serve the files in our current directory
 // Accessible at: `http://localhost:8080`
-http-server
+npx http-server ./dist
 ```

+<mark>http-server

 ### Automating Builds and Deployments

-If you found setting up your environmnent and running all of these steps to be a
+If you found setting up your environment and running all of these steps to be a
 bit tedious, then you are in good company.
 Thankfully, there are a large number
 of tools available to assist with automating tasks like building and deploying
 web application.
 For a starting point, check out this repository's own use of: